dotkernel/api-documentation/docs/book/v4/core-features/authentication.md

 ## How it works

-DotKernels API authentication system can be used for SPAs (single-page applications), mobile applications, and simple, token-based APIs.
+Dotkernels API authentication system can be used for SPAs (single-page applications), mobile applications, and simple, token-based APIs.
 It allows each user of your application to generate API tokens for their accounts.

 The authentication happens through the middleware in the `Api\App\Middleware\AuthenticationMiddleware`.

 ## Database

-When you install **DotKernel API** for the first time, you need to run the migrations and seeders.
+When you install **Dotkernel API** for the first time, you need to run the migrations and seeders.
 All the tables required for authentication are automatically created and populated.

-In DotKernel API, authenticated users come from either the `admin` or the `user` table.
+In Dotkernel API, authenticated users come from either the `admin` or the `user` table.
 We choose to keep the admin table separated from the users to prevent users of the application from accessing sensitive data, which only the administrators of the application should access.